cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 ![Skill Covered](https://img.shields.io/badge/skill-glitching-brightgreen.svg?longCache=true&style=plastic)

-We are going to use in-browser tools made by the excellent multimedia designer/technologist [Georg AKA 'Snorpey'](https://fishnation.de/) that let you manipulate images:
+As an introduction we are going to use an in-browser tools ie web pages made by excellent multimedia designer/technologist [Georg AKA 'Snorpey'](https://fishnation.de/) that let you manipulate images which you can upload into the web page:

  * [Glitching](https://snorpey.github.io/jpg-glitch/)
  * [Triangulation](http://snorpey.github.io/triangulation)
  * [Contrast Distort](http://snorpey.github.io/contrast-distort/)
  * [Distorting Grid](http://snorpey.github.io/distort-grid)

-You can get to all of them from [here](http://snorpey.github.io/experiments/) including links to all the javascript code that made them, shared on the popular code sharing platform, github.
+You can get to all of them from [the web page here](http:/he/snorpey.github.io/experiments/) including links to all the javascript code that made them, shared on the popular code sharing platform, github.

 Each webpage contains a web application that let's you drag and drop images from the desktop into the browser window and then distort them and export them.
-Although there are tonnes of things like this online, Snorpey has open sourced all its simple, contemporary javascript code to refer to on github so should someone want to take this on into their practice it is quite translatable into well established artist friendly coding environments like [Processing](https://processing.org/) some interaction software built especially for artists and non-programmers.
+Although there are tonnes of things like this online, Snorpey has 'open sourced' the simple, contemporary javascript code and shared it on github.

+Should someone want to make their own versions of these pages they can download the code and use it.
+It's also quite translatable into well established artist friendly coding environments like [Processing](https://processing.org/) some interaction software built especially for artists and non-programmers which we'll look at in the next workshop.

 Processing itself can be downloaded but also used in a modern Internet Browser as [p5js.org](https://p5js.org/).

 ### Image Glitching Exercise